-The credit facility has the following financial covenants that restrict our ability to incur more long-term debt and pay dividends to Superior and our shareholders:
+The revolving credit facility and the senior secured credit facility (sidecar facility) have the following financial covenants that restrict our ability to incur more long-term debt and pay dividends to Superior and our shareholders:

-- " our consolidated secured debt to "Consolidated EBITDA" (as defined in the credit agreement) ratio cannot be more than 3.0 to 1.0 (but is increased to 3.5 times for a period of four fiscal quarters following a material acquisition) - " our consolidated debt (excluding convertible unsecured subordinated debentures) to Consolidated EBITDA coverage ratio cannot be more than 5.0 to 1.0 - " distributions (including dividends to Superior and its shareholders): - distributions can be made where our consolidated secured debt to "Consolidated EBITDA" (as defined in the credit agreement) ratio is not more than 2.5 to 1.0 and our consolidated debt to Consolidated EBITDA coverage ratio is not more than 4.5 to 1.0, in each case, on a trailing twelve month rolling basis and on a proforma basis after giving effect to such distributions; or - if the financial ratios in the immediately preceding bullet cannot be met, distributions cannot exceed non-adjusted EBITDA less non-adjusted interest expense, paid in cash and current cash taxes, plus \$50.0 million on a trailing twelve month rolling basis ("Distributable Capacity Test").
+- " our consolidated secured debt to "Consolidated EBITDA" (as defined in the credit agreements) ratio cannot be more than 3.0 to 1.0 (but is increased to 3.5 times for a period of four fiscal quarters following a material acquisition) - " our consolidated debt (excluding convertible unsecured subordinated debentures) to Consolidated EBITDA coverage ratio cannot be more than 5.0 to 1.0 - " distributions (including dividends to Superior and its shareholders): - · distributions can be made where our consolidated secured debt to "Consolidated EBITDA" (as defined in the credit agreements) ratio is not more than 2.5 to 1.0 and our consolidated debt to Consolidated EBITDA coverage ratio is not more than 4.5 to 1.0, in each case, on a trailing twelve-month rolling basis and on a proforma basis after giving effect to such distributions; or - if the financial ratios in the immediately preceding bullet cannot be met, distributions cannot exceed non-adjusted EBITDA less non-adjusted interest expense, paid in cash and current cash taxes, plus CDN \$40.0 million on a trailing twelve month rolling basis ("Distributable Capacity Test").

-We cannot pay dividends if there is a default under our credit facility, or if paying the dividend would result in a default under our credit facility, in each case, while such default remains uncured.
+We cannot pay dividends if there is a default under our credit facilities, or if paying the dividend would result in a default under our credit facilities, in each case, while such default remains uncured.